 Every year it awards grants to colleges and universities through its Standards Services Curricula Cooperative Agreement Program to provide financial assistance to support curriculum development for the undergraduate and/or graduate level.
 These cooperative agreements support the integration of standards and standardization information and content into seminars, courses, and learning resources.
 The recipients will work with NIST to strengthen education and learning about standards and standardization.

-The 2019 grant cycle will require application submissions before April 30, 2019.
+The 2019 grant cycle will require application submissions before April 30, 2019 (contingent upon normal operation of the Dapartment of Commerce).
 Specifics about the deadline will be posted on the NIST and ANSI websites.
-We will pass on those specifics as soon as they are known.*
+We will pass on those specifics as soon as they are known.

 The winners of the 2018 grant cycle are Bowling Green State University, Michigan State University, Oklahoma State University, and Texas A&M University.
 (Click here)

 The University of Michigan received an award during last year’s grant cycle.
 An overview of the curriculum — human factors in automotive standards — is linked below:

 Information about applying for the next grant cycle is available at this link (Click here) and also by communicating with Ms. Mary Jo DiBernardo (301-975-5503; email@example.com)